Hrily/FileGopherServer/README.md

 # FileGopherServer

-FileGopherServer is a Gopher server which serves the file listing on a gopher server.
+FileGopherServer is a Gopher server which serves the file listing.

 I've tried as much as possible to align the implementation with the Gopher [RFC 1436](https://www.ietf.org/rfc/rfc1436.txt).
 This server is non-gopher+, but supports gateway for gopher+ clients as a forward compatibility.